SuperOfficeDocs/superoffice-docs/docs/ui/web-app/pagebuilder/config/soapplicationconfiguration.md

 ## Example merge file

-The following example demonstrates how to add a page, current, Javascript, and CSS file.
+The following example demonstrates how to add a page, current, JavaScript, and CSS file.

 To override *SoApplicationConfiguration*, create a new file named *MyApplicationConfiguration.merge* and place it in your custom path directory.